On endomorphisms of projective varieties with numerically trivial canonical divisors: Case of abelian varieties

 Let $E$ be an elliptic curve and $A:=E^{\times n}$.
 Then $M$ induces an automorphism $f:A\to A$ via $f(x)=Mx$.
 Note that no eigenvalue of $f^*|_{H^1(A,\mathcal{O}_A)}$ is a root of unity.
 By Theorem \ref{thm-pcd-cri}, $f$ is PCD.
 However, some eigenvalue is of modulus $1$.
 So $f$ is not amplified by Theorem \ref{thm-ab-amp-cri}. \end{example}

-Applying Theorem \ref{thm-pcd-cri}, Pink and Roessler showed the following result. \begin{theorem} (cf.~\cite[Theorem 2.4]{PR}) Let $f:A\to A$ be a PCD endomorphism of an abelian variety $A$.
+Applying \cite[Proposition 2.5]{KR} (cf.~Theorem \ref{thm-pcd-cri}), we can rewrite a result of Pink and Roessler. \begin{theorem} (cf.~\cite[Theorem 2.4]{PR}) Let $f:A\to A$ be a PCD endomorphism of an abelian variety $A$.
 Suppose $f(X)=X$ for some (irreducible) closed subvariety $X$ of $A$.
 Then $X$ is an abelian variety. \end{theorem}

 Next, we consider the restriction, lifting and descending problems. \begin{lemma} Let $f:A\to A$ be a PCD surjective endomorphism of an abelian variety $A$.
 Let $B$ be an (irreducible) closed subvariety of $A$ such that $f(B)=B$.
 Then $f|_B$ is also PCD. \end{lemma} \begin{proof} By Theorem \ref{thm-pcd-PR}, $B$ is an abelian variety and we may assume that $B$ is a subgroup of $A$.
 Denote by $t:=f(0)\in B$ and $g:=f-t$.
 Then $g(B)=f(B)-t=B-t=B$ and $g(0)=0$.
 Since $f$ is PCD, so is $g$ by Lemma \ref{lem-pcd+a}.
 By Proposition \ref{prop-ext}, $\Fix(g^i|_B)$ is finite for each $i>0$ and hence $g|_B$ is PCD by Lemma \ref{lem-iso-pd}.
 So $f|_B$ is PCD by Lemma \ref{lem-pcd+a} again. \end{proof}